 If a member of your family suffered a wrongful death, then you, the surviving spouse, parents and children of the deceased may be wrongful death beneficiaries and have a legal claim to payments to compensate you for that loss.
 A lawsuit filed by your attorney for wrongful death can seek such payments for beneficiaries such as you.
 But who are the possible beneficiaries in a lawsuit for wrongful death?
+You can see a state-by-state comparison at the bottom of this page.

 First, we can examine which surviving family members can bring a wrongful death claim.
 As with most legal processes, laws on wrongful death vary from state to state.
 But they also can overlap.
 In fact, in every state such lawsuits for wrongful death can be filed by members of the deceased person’s immediate family.
 That would mean a victim’s spouse, children or parents, who all can be a beneficiary.